hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 1. The roster must have at least one RosterEntry.
 2. At least one RosterEntry/ies must have a non-zero weight.
-3. All RosterEntry/ies must have a valid X509Certificate.
+3. All RosterEntry/ies must have a valid gossip_ca_certificate which is a DER encoded X509Certificate.
-4. All RosterEntry/ies must have a valid PairingPublicKey.
+4. All RosterEntry/ies must have a valid tss_encryption_key which is a DER encoded X509Certificate.
 5. All RosterEntry/ies must have at least one gossip Endpoint.
 6. The RosterEntry/ies must be specified in order of ascending node id.
 7. All ServiceEndpoint/s must have a valid IP address or domain name (mutually exclusive), and port.